hammerheim-game/hammerheim-rules/8-scenarios.md

 ```
 ```
 ##### Set-Up
-Each player rolls a dice.
-Whoever rolls highest sets up first.
-The first player then chooses which table edge to set up on, placing all their warriors within 8" of that edge.
-Their opponent then sets up within 8" of the opposite edge.
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.
 There are D3 Harpies in the nest per warband.
+Refer to the 'Monsters of Mordheim' section for the Harpiers' characteristics.

 ##### Starting the game
-Both players roll a D6.
+Each players rolls a D6.
 The player with the higher score takes the first turn.
 Play then proceeds clockwise.